Skip to main content

 A Systems Biology Perspective

 Ultimately, a truly personalized protocol adopts a systems-biology viewpoint.
-It recognizes that the is a complex, interconnected network.
+It recognizes that the endocrine system is a complex, interconnected network.
 Genetic variations do not operate in isolation.
 The response to a therapeutic agent like Testosterone Cypionate is a function of its absorption, its conversion to estrogen by aromatase (CYP19A1), its metabolism and clearance (regulated by enzymes like UGTs), and its interaction with the androgen receptor.

 Simultaneously, its effects are modulated by the sensitivity of the Hypothalamic-Pituitary-Gonadal (HPG) axis, which itself can be influenced by genetic factors.